Non-homologous end joining

 Non-homologous end joining (NHEJ) is a pathway that repairs double-strand breaks in DNA.
-NHEJ is referred to as "non-homologous" because the break ends are directly ligated without the need for a homologous template, in contrast to homology directed repair(HDR), which requires a homologous sequence to guide repair.
+It is called "non-homologous" because the break ends are directly ligated without the need for a homologous template, in contrast to homology directed repair (HDR), which requires a homologous sequence to guide repair.
 NHEJ is active in both non-dividing and proliferating cells, while HDR is not readily accessible in non-dividing cells.
 The term "non-homologous end joining" was coined in 1996 by Moore and Haber.

 NHEJ is typically guided by short homologous DNA sequences called microhomologies.
 These microhomologies are often present in single-stranded overhangs on the ends of double-strand breaks.
 When the overhangs are perfectly compatible, NHEJ usually repairs the break accurately.
 Imprecise repair leading to loss of nucleotides can also occur, but is much more common when the overhangs are not compatible.
 Inappropriate NHEJ can lead to translocations and telomere fusion, hallmarks of tumor cells.

 NHEJ implementations are understood to have been existent throughout nearly all biological systems and it is the predominant double-strand break repair pathway in mammalian cells.
 In budding yeast (Saccharomyces cerevisiae), however, homologous recombination dominates when the organism is grown under common laboratory conditions.

 When the NHEJ pathway is inactivated, double-strand breaks can be repaired by a more error-prone pathway called microhomology-mediated end joining (MMEJ).
 In this pathway, end resection reveals short microhomologies on either side of the break, which are then aligned to guide repair.
 This contrasts with classical NHEJ, which typically uses microhomologies already exposed in single-stranded overhangs on the DSB ends.
 Repair by MMEJ therefore leads to deletion of the DNA sequence between the microhomologies.